|

 Click here to obtain the certificate form in PDF format.
 (In order to print the certificate, you will need to install Acrobat Reader, available for free at Adobe's web site).
 Please be aware that if your animal belongs to an exotic species, it might be protected by international agreements.
 In the case of exotic species, it is advisable to check if the animal is listed by the Convention on International Trade of Endangered Species (CITES), in which case the animal's international travel may be restricted or even banned.
 When in doubt, please check.
 The contact information for CITES is:

-Quantity of visitors counted the review useful: 767 of 1488
+Community rates it: (no ratings yet) Quantity of visitors counted the review useful: 2345 of 4658

 |